curious-containers/cc-server/docs/user.rst

 1. Change the **REGISTRY_URL** in the *build.sh* file.
 The URL should point to a registry and group you have access to.
 2. If the application should be based on a CC-Image other than CC-Image-Ubuntu, the appropriate URL must be given in *build.sh* and in the *Dockerfile*.
 3. Instead of copying *algorithm.sh* to the container, modify the Dockerfile to include all necessary scripts, binaries and dependencies of your own application.
-4. Modify the *config.toml* file to include only input files required by the application and only result files that will be uploaded to a remote data archive as soon as the application terminates.
-Temporary or intermediate result files must not be included in this list.
+4. Modify the *config.json* file to include only input files required by the application and only result files that will be uploaded to a remote data archive as soon as the application terminates.
-5. Modify the **application_command** in *config.toml* to point at the application that will be invoked by CC-Container-Worker.
+5. Modify the **application_command** in *config.json* to point at the application that will be invoked by CC-Container-Worker.
-6. Make sure that the *config.toml* will be copied to the */opt* directory in the *Dockerfile*.
+6. Make sure that the *config.json* will be copied to the */opt* directory in the *Dockerfile*.

 The **application_command** syntax might not be sufficient for all use cases.
 For example the application might handle CLI arguments in a certain way not provided by the CC-Container-Worker, the application might use pipes for the